 3.They don’t expect immediate results

 Good things take time.
 Horses take longer.
-Successful riders have resigned themselves to accept this.
+Successful riders accept this.

 4.They don’t make excuses